F1y1113/GoViG/README.md

 ### Data

-We now release a partial dataset for the purpose of debugging and demonstrating the data format.
-You can find them in [data_samples](data_samples/)
+We release a partial dataset for the purpose of debugging and demonstrating the data format, you can find them in [data_samples](data_samples/).
+And you can access the full dataset [here](https://drive.google.com/file/d/17823NqgVHJ-xfx5bFTcm58g6j7D19Hqq/view?usp=sharing)

 ```bash
 unzip R2R_Goal.zip